SamuelEarl/starter-kit-docker-vue-node-neo4j/README.md

 1. When you first access your app container, you will be in the `/usr/src/app` directory.
 You need to navigate one directory up to the `/usr/src/` directory by running `cd ..`
 2. Change the permissions of the app directory recursively (i.e., change the permissions for all the folders and files inside the app directory): `chmod -R 0777 app`
 3. Now change the permissions of just the app directory (not any of the folders or files inside it) back to its original permissions level: `chmod 0775 app`
-4. The `node_modules` directory will still have root privileges, which means that you won’t be able to install any new packages.
+4. The `node_modules` directory will still have root privileges, which means that you won't be able to install any new packages.
 So delete the `node_modules` directory.
-Don’t worry, you can delete your `node_modules` directory anytime as long as your `package.json` file exists.
+Don't worry, you can delete your `node_modules` directory anytime as long as your `package.json` file exists.
 The `package.json` file records all of the packages that are used in your project and you can restore your `node_modules` directory by running `npm install` in your root directory where your `package.json` file is located.
 Go ahead and run `npm install` now.

-That’s it.
+That's it.
 Now you should be able to work with all your folders and files.

 # How to properly install NPM packages when developing with Docker